 - Scientific case studies: confirm the schedule of each case study according to the availability and quality of required data.
-Monthly meeting on each case study has been arranged. - Technical infrastructure and simulation portals: - Conclude the registration of the weather simulation and tsunami simulation portals in the EOSC-hub catalogue. - Finish the testing of the storm surge simulation prototype portal (by the end March 2019.), then start adoption in the scientific case studies, and in the EOSC-hub service catalogue. - Additionally, to these the CC has the ambition to expand the collaboration with the Agriculture community in Asia and co-host a joint meeting at APAN47 between 19-21 Feb.
+Monthly meeting on each case study has been arranged. - Technical infrastructure and simulation portals: - Conclude the registration of the weather simulation and tsunami simulation portals in the EOSC-hub catalogue. - Finish the testing of the storm surge simulation prototype portal (by the end March 2019.), then start adoption in the scientific case studies, and in the EOSC-hub service catalogue. - Additionally, to these the CC has the ambition to expand the collaboration with the Agriculture community in Asia, and co-host a joint meeting at APAN47 between 19-21 Feb.
 2019 in Korea.

-2 Conclusions and observations
+Conclusions and observations

-- Despite there were hiring delays in a few of CCs (EISCAT\3D, Radioastronomy, ICOS-eLTER), there is only one CC (ICOS-eLTER) where this caused visible delay to the work performed.
-However, because this CC was originally envisaged to run only until month 18 of the project, the task (T8.7) can be extended until the end of the project, for another 18 months, without significant change in the description of action. - Most CCs are still in the middle of service evaluation, with only a few service evaluations results available so far.
+- Despite there were hiring delays in a few of the CCs (EISCAT_3D, Radioastronomy, ICOS-eLTER), there is only one CC (ICOS-eLTER) where this caused visible delay to the work performed.
+However, because this CC was originally envisaged to run only until month 18 of the project, the task (T8.7) can be extended until the end of the project, for another 18 months, without significant change in the description of action. - 2.
+Meanwhile there are already successful integration of AAI-Data management-Compute services within a few CCs, most CCs are still in the middle of service evaluation.
 (See GREEN and RED cells in Appendix 2 for these evaluation results) Decisions about the suitability and adaptability of EOSC-hub common services is still to come in the second project period. - 3.
 Promotion and training of new users, primarily power and test users, is still to happen in the second period (and in WP11). - 4.
 Although at the start of the project most CCs foresee the integrated, joint use of services from EGI, EUDAT and INDIGO-DataCloud, such integrated use has not happened until now.
-The reason of this is, on one hand the lack of visible progress with enabling compatibility among EGI and EUDAT services by WP6 (e.g. AAI incompatibility), and on the other hand the possible service alternatives that EGI and EUDAT offer for the same functions allow CCs to combine services from a single provider. (e.g. DataHub and B2SHARE for data access; EGI Cloud and CSC cloud for IaaS; Check-in and B2ACCESS for access management). - 5.
-Arrangements for long-term service provisioning is still to be arranged in all, but the ICOS CC.
+The reason of this is, on the one hand the lack of visible progress with enabling compatibility among EGI and EUDAT services by WP6 (e.g. AAI incompatibility), on the other hand the possible service alternatives that EGI and EUDAT offer for the same functions allow CCs to combine services from a single provider. (e.g. DataHub and B2SHARE for data access; EGI Cloud and CSC cloud for IaaS; Check-in and B2ACCESS for access management).

+5. Arrangements for long-term service provisioning is still to be arranged in all, but the ICOS CC.
 ICOS-ERIC ran a tender in 2018 and selected EUDAT Ltd for the provisioning of IT services (compute and storage) for the long-term.
-We yet to see whether and how WP12 (Procurement) and OCRE can support the CCs and their respective RIs in this endeavour.
+We have yet to see whether and how WP12 (Procurement) and OCRE can support the CCs and their respective RIs in this endeavour.